Skip to content

 What Changed After Client Feedback

-After usability testing, I sat down with Michael to review the prototype.
-His feedback was immediate: "Where do I track my per diem?" and "How do I know what I can deduct at tax time?"
-He was right — the original 8 screens solved the daily workflow (scan, track, invoice), but missed the bigger financial picture.
-Independent truckers qualify for an IRS per diem deduction of $69/day when away from home (80% deductible), worth $3,500+ annually for a driver away 250 nights.
-Michael wasn't tracking it at all.
-So I did something most UX designers don't — I built it.
-Using Claude Code, Anthropic's AI coding agent released in 2025, I leveraged one of 2026's most powerful new capabilities: orchestrating specialized AI sub-agents as a design-led development team.
-I created a frontend agent that translated my Figma design tokens directly into Tailwind CSS, a backend agent that set up Supabase with row-level security and real IRS tax logic, a QA agent that wrote automated test suites, and a microcopy agent that ensured every string matched Michael's plain-language needs.
-My design system in Figma was the single source of truth — I directed each agent like a design lead manages developers, reviewing every component against the spec, catching deviations, and iterating until the output matched my vision pixel-for-pixel.
-The result is a production-grade Next.js 16 + Capacitor 8 app with live data, currently being prepared for iOS App Store submission.
+After usability testing, Michael's feedback was immediate: "Where do I track my per diem?" and "How do I know what I can deduct?"
+He was right — the original 8 screens solved the daily workflow but missed the bigger financial picture.
+The IRS per diem deduction ($69/day, 80% deductible) is worth $3,500+ annually, and Michael wasn't tracking it at all.
+So I built it — using Claude Code's agentic architecture to orchestrate specialized AI sub-agents: a frontend agent translating Figma tokens to Tailwind CSS, a backend agent setting up Supabase with real IRS tax logic, a QA agent writing test suites, and a microcopy agent ensuring plain-language consistency.
+I directed each agent like a design lead manages developers, reviewing every component against the spec.
+The result: a production-grade Next.js 16 + Capacitor 8 app being prepared for App Store submission.

 Updated Dashboard with per diem prompt and job alerts